veereshthotigar/CS5542-big-data-analytics-and-apps-ICP/README.md

-Data set used : downloaded Caltech101 and filtered for chair, headphones, and saxophone Approach : Used retrain inception model to train, dataset is divided into training and validation set Results : In training Train accuracy - 100.0%, cross entrophy - 0.02, and validation accuracy - 100.0% classification accuracy - chair = 0.92 , and headphone = 0.97
+Data set used : downloaded Caltech101 and filtered for chair, headphones, and saxophone Approach : Used retrain inception model to train, dataset is divided into training and validation set Results : In training Train accuracy - 100.0%, cross entrophy - 0.02, and validation accuracy - 100.0% classification score for chair, headphone are chair = 0.92 , and headphone = 0.97 respectively.